-Before diving in, though, it’s important to consider what it takes to start your own coaching practice.
-If you want to make a real go of it, it’s smart to get professional training, certification, and startup support.
+Before diving in, though, it’s important for prospective coaches to consider what it takes to start your own life coaching practice.
+If you want to make a real go of it, it’s smart to get professional life coach certification, and business startup support.

 This is where you might be asking: “What does all that cost, and what can I expect to get in return?”
 Let's break it down!

-The life coaching industry is unregulated.
 As of right now, it's perfectly legal to call yourself a life coach with no training of any kind.
-You heard that right - you don’t need to get certified.
+You heard that right - you don’t need to be a certified life coach.
+The world of professional coaching is varied, and also unregulated.
 So why choose to make the investment?

-If you want to help people make meaningful change, you need to understand how the change process itself actually works.
-We're talking the science of Positive Psychology.
-Reputable coach training programs offer evidence based education and tools that will teach you how to deliver consistent results for your clients.
-A good program can also provide a firm foundation in business development to help you launch your own successful practice.
+If you want to help people make meaningful change, you need to understand how the human mind actually works!
+Reputable coach training programs offer evidence-based education in Positive Psychology, along with instruction on how to deliver consistent results for your clients.

 What You’ll Learn

 When it comes to working with people, a solid grasp of professional ethics is essential.
-For coaches, this means clearly defining and setting boundaries between you and your client, setting agreed upon goals, and having a clear plan for achieving them.
+For coaches, this means clearly defining and setting boundaries between you and your client, establishing agreed upon goals, and articulating a clear plan for achieving them.

 What Does It Cost?

-Coaching programs are offered both online and in person.
-Costs can range from $1,500 to $10,000... and sometimes even higher.
+Professional training programs are offered both online and in person.
+Costs can range from $1,500 to $15,000... and sometimes even higher.
 Each program has a signature style and unique way of teaching participants.
 Training programs vary in length and depth, and their costs usually reflect that as well.